-Toward the 100th anniversary of our founding in 2022, we have drawn up long-term goals based on our grand vision "J-Vision22" and have implemented our medium-term goals and plans for the 15 years from fiscal 2008, divided into three five-year periods.
+We have drawn up long-term goals based on our grand vision "J-Vision22" for the 100th anniversary and have implemented our medium-term goals and plans for the 15 years from fiscal 2008, divided into three five-year periods.
 In the first period, the goal was to improve the employment rate of graduates, etc. with a view to securing the applicants.
 In the second period, each university and school in our group has tackled its own issues respectively, and almost all goals were achieved.
 Now in the third period from fiscal 2018, we are reaching the final stage to accomplish the last goals and plans.

 We will establish the brand of Josho Gakuen and aim to further improve our quality as a "school of choice".